aishoot/Multi-Hotword_Spotting/README.md

   * [blog: real-time-trigger](https://www.dlology.com/blog/how-to-do-real-time-trigger-word-detection-with-keras/)

-*More codes will be uploaded soon!*
+*More code will be uploaded soon!*